20 Tips for Teachers While Handling Students With Low Vision in Regular Classrooms

 13. Many educational aids are displayed in modern class rooms.
 The displays can be away from the windows so that glare does not strain the child.

 14. The items displayed should be touchable and colourful.
-Contrasting combinations like purple on yellow or yellow on black, green or blue.
+Contrasting combinations like purple on yellow or yellow on black, green or blue may be used.

 15. Children can enjoy viewing such items from close when displayed at eye level, easily approachable and uncluttered.